top of page

 👉 The Good Life Triangle: A framework for living with intention

-Blessing introduces a beautiful framework in her book called The Good Life Triangle, shared courtesy of Andrew Wood, that we discuss at length in the episode.
-It’s a positive, value-driven way to identify what is most important to you, and consider how to prioritize your actions accordingly.
+This framework is a positive, value-driven way to identify what is most important to you, and consider how to prioritize your actions accordingly.

 In the first chapter of her book, Blessing explores these three values in detail, outlining them as the most basic elements that make a good life - and the inherent tension between them.